-So I highly recommend that you grab a copy of this book, Nonviolent Communication.
+So I highly recommend that you grab a copy of this book, Nonviolent Communication: A Language of Life.
 You can get it from Amazon by clicking the link below this video.
 And put it into practice because I promise this way of communicating will change your life.
 It will vastly improve your communication, your relationships, particularly with women.

 It allows you to build empathic relationships where you actually feel like you want to help other people because you start feeling a sense of love for them, rather than doing things out of obligation, which kind of sucks.

-So grab a copy of the book, give it a read.
 If you’re interested in practicing it, you can get in touch with me.
 I can help you do that.
 It also talks about empathy.
 If you want to get an empathy buddy, I can help you with that.
 So get in touch, read the book and particularly let me know what you think.
-Leave a message on the forums and let’s get in touch and talk.
-See you soon.
+Talk soon.